jessicagallagher/jessicagallagher/README.md

 💯 The [repo](https://github.com/jessicagallagher/iamjessg/tree/dev) for Tech Meowt

-👩‍💻 [What](https://github.com/jessicagallagher/date-night) I'm currently building—spoiler alert... it's a date night app where you can pair wine with food, food with wine, and find cool things to do in your city
+👩‍💻 [What](https://github.com/jessicagallagher/date-night) I'm currently building—spoiler alert—it's a date night app where you can pair wine with food, food with wine, and find cool things to do in your city

 👩‍💼 My prior haunts on my very serious [LinkedIn](https://www.linkedin.com/in/jessica-gallagher)